Fundal Subserosal Uterine Fibroids: Causes, Symptoms, Diagnosis, and Treatment

 Complications

 The primary concern is peritonitis, an infection of the abdominal cavity that can lead to sepsis.
-Therefore, immediate medical intervention is often required, which may involve surgery to repair the perforation and manage any resulting infections.
+Immediate medical intervention is often required, which may involve surgery to repair the perforation and manage infections.

 Different Ways to Clean Your Colon